dhairyagabha/cookie_consent_banner/README.md

-# Cookie Consent Rails Engine
+# Cookie Consent Banner Rails Engine
-**Cookie Consent Rails Engine** is a plug-and-play solution to display, manage, and persist cookie consent preferences in your Rails application.
+**Cookie Consent Banner Rails Engine** is a plug-and-play solution to display, manage, and persist cookie consent preferences in your Rails application.
 It uses **Turbo Frames** for smooth rendering and updating of the consent popup without full-page reloads.

 ## Features